-PVS-Studio code analyzer as a tool for finding security defects and providing application security.
+PVS-Studio finds security defects and provides application security.
 Report by Forrester Research on SAST, Q3 2020

 - Approaches to code safety and security

 - Development of PVS-Studio as a SAST solution